davidjpurser/parents/README.md

 Parents Evening Sign In System
 ==============================

-This parents evening system should be stored on a system using SSL.
+This parents evening system should be stored on a system using SSL and used only by people you trust - it is not fully secured.

 Instal the database via database.sql.